 Green Tea Extract

-The antioxidant compounds in green tea help reduce oxidative stress, a leading contributor to sperm DNA damage.
-Lower oxidative stress is associated with improved sperm quality.
+The antioxidant compounds in green tea help reduce oxidative stress, which is actually one of the leading contributors to sperm DNA damage.
+Lower oxidative stress is associated with improvements in your sperm quality.

 Dong Quai Extract

-Traditionally used in reproductive health, this botanical is included for its circulation-supportive properties.
-Evidence in men is limited, but it is sometimes used in comprehensive fertility formulas.
+Traditionally used in reproductive health, this botanical is included in some formulas for its circulation-supportive properties.
+Evidence in men is still limited, but you'll sometimes see it as part of comprehensive fertility formulations.

 Maca Root Extract

-Maca is commonly used to support libido, stamina, and energy.
-Some studies also associate it with improvements in sperm count and motility.
+Maca is commonly used to support your libido, stamina, and energy.
+Some studies also link it to improvements in sperm count and motility, though sample sizes are typically small and results vary across trials.

 L-Acetyl (L-Acetyl-Carnitine)

-This form of carnitine supports mitochondrial energy production within sperm cells.
-It is often paired with L-carnitine tartrate for broader motility support.
+This form of carnitine supports mitochondrial energy production within your sperm cells.
+It has its own evidence base for sperm motility, and you'll sometimes find it used alongside L-carnitine tartrate in fertility formulations.

 Vitamin C